ranulf0/rtems-test/README.md

 *it is also possible to build for i686, rpi4 and leon3*

 ## Output
+Both zed and beagle failed on relocatable, but the output is different.

+### QEMU xilinx-zynq-a9
+Same behaviour on Zedboard

 Loading obj0.o and obj1.o (obj1 messages shall be lowercase)
 ```
 1: rtl sym